e271828e/Flight.jl/docs/notes/design/framework_spec.md

 - Whether register (1) needs an explicit exemption for predicate traits (`is_greedy`, `needs_calling_task`).

-All five are boundary cases [D-144][d-144]'s convention does not settle, and they are not defects of its list.
+All five are boundary cases the convention in [D-144][d-144] does not settle, and they are not defects of its list.

 #### GUI panel authoring API